 Setting a Christmas tablescape, or any holiday table setting is one of my favorite parts about the holidays.
-I love to host people are our house and share the holidays with those I love the most.
+I love to host people at our house and share the holidays with those I love the most.
 Nothing is better than sharing good food on a beautifully set dining table.
-I make them for Easter, Halloween, Thanksgiving, and even Valentine’s gets a special table setting.
+I make them for Easter, Halloween, Thanksgiving, 4th of July and even Valentine’s gets a special table setting.
 This doesn’t mean I own a thousand different sets of dinnerware.
 I recycle and move around items I already have around my home to incorporate into a new theme or design.
 Sometimes I may even use similar center pieces but switch up the dinnerware or vice versa.
 Changing just a simple thing like placemats or silverware can transform a look without buying new dishes every holiday.

-This year, I stuck to the gorgeous centerpiece, I created last year and you can watch How to Decorate a Winter Tablescape here.
+This year, I stuck to the gorgeous centerpiece I created last year, and you can watch How to Decorate a Winter Tablescape here.
 It shows you how to line the center up and what to add and find around your home to create that cozy, festive feeling in the middle of your table.
 But because I did all white and silver last year, I wanted to bring out some dishes we had from when we first got married and add some gold and silver together.
 It’s a bit more rustic mixing gold and silver with the greenery this year.

 Right away, I fell in love with these gold chargers and gold silverware from Tesco.
-I had a bunch of vouchers to use and it went to good use as these are all light way, dishwasher safe and I will use them time and time again.
+I had a bunch of vouchers to use and it went to good use as these are all light weight, dishwasher safe and I will use them time and time again.

 Of course, sticking with the gold theme, some gold and white crackers to pop with the kids.
 It will just be the four of us here this year and our first Christmas in the UK with the kids so I want it to be very special.
 It will feel slightly weird to stay here and not be surrounded by 20-30 people on Christmas day but hoping still a merry one.
 The kids could do with some chill out time.